Your heat pump is frozen. Now what?

 Defrost Your Heat Pump With An HVAC Pro

 Let's start with the basics!

 It is essential to understand that heat pumps transfer heat from one area to another for heating and cooling.
-It draws heat energy from the outside air throughout colder months and moves it inside to heat your home.
+They draw heat energy from the outside air throughout colder months and move it inside to heat your home.
 And to cool you off in the summer, the heat pump takes heat energy from inside your home and releases it outside.

 As a split system, a heat pump consists of an outdoor condenser and an indoor air handler.
 The outdoor heat pump condensing unit circulates refrigeration like a central air conditioner.
 Refrigerant is a chemical compound that absorbs heat, making heat transfer possible.
-Due to the reversing valve, a heat pump can reverse the refrigerant flow.
-As a result, it serves two purposes: cooling your home in the summer and heating it in the winter!
+Due to the reversing valve, a heat pump can also reverse its refrigerant flow.
+It therefore serves two purposes: cooling your home in the summer and heating it in the winter!

 In heating mode, the refrigerant in the outdoor condenser absorbs the heat energy from the outside air.
 Then, the refrigerant is pressurized and heated to become a vapor/gas in the compressor.
 Next, the compressor pushes the refrigerant into the inside air handler unit.
 While inside the air handler, the vaporized refrigerant flows to the indoor unit coil.
 The cold air from your home is blown over the coil and absorbs the heat from the refrigerant.
 As heat leaves the refrigerant, the refrigerant turns back into a liquid and circulates back to the outdoor unit.

 Why Do Heat Pumps Freeze In The Winter?